synaptics-astra-mcu/syna_zephyr_sdk/boards/synaptics/astra_sr/sr100/doc/index.rst

 For installation on the target, the Astra image generator scripts need to be invoked to create a combined image (SPK, APBL/bootloader & M55-firmware).

-The default path to the image generator is ``syna_zephyr/srsdk_tools`` but can be modified with the parameter ``-DSRSDK_IMGGEN=path`` when calling ``west build``.
+The default path to the image generator is ``~/syna_zephyr/srsdk_tools`` but can be modified with the parameter ``-DSRSDK_IMGGEN=path`` when calling ``west build``.
 The resulting image file is stored in ``build/zephyr/zephyr_flash.bin``.

-Connect the board using the USB-C connector to your host machine.
+Connect the SR110 board's J14 port using a USB-C connector to your host machine for flashing (top-view-of-astra-machina-micro-sr110_).
 Make sure you can see the CMSIS-DAP endpoint using ``lsusb``:

 Debugging on WSL
 ----------------

 To use ``west debugserver``, the CMSIS-DAP device must be attached to WSL.

-Use ``usbipd`` from Windows Powersehll with admin permission to list and attach the device:
+Use ``usbipd`` from Windows PowerShell with admin permission to list and attach the device:

 .. code-block:: bash
    winget install --id=dorssel.usbipd-win -e # Install usbipd if not already installed